Liverpool and Wirral mansions photographed by Bedford Lemere

 The Bedford Lemere collection in the National Monuments Record

-The images that were shown in this exhibition are copies of original photographs and are part of the Bedford Lemere Collection, a unique record of architecture and design in the nineteenth and early twentieth centuries.
+The images in this exhibition are copies of original photographs and are part of the Bedford Lemere Collection, a unique record of architecture and design in the nineteenth and early twentieth centuries.
 The collection is held as part of the National Monuments Record, the public archive of English Heritage.

 The National Monuments Record holds over 8 million photographs dating from the 1840s to the present day that record England's architecture and archaeology from the ground and from the air.